-3.21 Substantial underutilization in excess of 10.00 percent downward deviation is witnessed on the Development side in all but four sectors i.e. Environment, Water Supply & Sanitation, Health, Social Security & Welfare and PWP II.
-Natural Calamities

-& Disasters appears with the minimum downward deviation of 6.99 percent.
+3.21 Substantial underutilization reflected in excess of 10.00 percent downward deviation is witnessed on the Development side in all but four sectors i.e. Environment, Water Supply & Sanitation, Social Security & Welfare, PWP I and II.
+Natural Calamities & Disasters appears with the minimum downward deviation of 6.99 percent.
 Law & Order, Subsidies register a negative deviation in excess of fifty percent indicating underutilization of approved Development budgetary allocations.

-3.22 On the Current side, five sectors have experienced overutilization of budgetary allocations, the maximum upward deviation is observed in Subsidies i.e 53.63 percent.
-Substantial downward deviations in excess of 10.00 percent except in Health, are witnessed in the remaining nine sectors.
-Education and Agriculture are the only sectors with nominal upward deviations of Current expenditures as compared to budgetary allocations.
+3.22 On the Current side, four sectors have experienced overutilization of budgetary allocations, the maximum upward deviation is observed in Subsidies i.e. 53.63 percent.
+Substantial downward deviations in excess of 10.00 percent are witnessed in the remaining nine sectors.
+Education and Agriculture are the only sectors with marginal upward deviations of Current expenditures as compared to budgetary allocations.